pandersail/Cocktail-Search/README.md

 - Age confirm popup on load with Date of Birth input
 - If age is under 18, redirects to soft drinks webpage
+- If user has already entered age over 18, the popup hides itself on page reload

 - Search for a cocktail by name, or a work included in the name
 - Search by an ingredient name, a category of drink, or a combined search of these two parameters